jonstaebell/Laundry-Alarm/README.md

 Code for alarm detection taken from https://github.com/benjaminchodroff/alarmBeepDetect/blob/master/alarmBeepDetect.py.
 See that description for an explanation of detection parameters for customization.

-Chatgpt used to rewrite my code
+I used Chatgpt to rewrite my code.

 ## Contact